ccollicutt/tanzu-service-routing-workshop/README.md

 $ kubectl get ns
 Error from server (Forbidden): namespaces is forbidden: User "$USER" cannot list resource "namespaces" in API group "" at the cluster scope
 ```

+### OPTIONAL: Copy kubeconfig

+The workshop assumes commands will be run from the terminal/jumpbox server, but participants could also copy the kubeconfig from the terminal/jumpbox server to their local workstation if working from there is easier or more familiar.

 ### Clone this Repository